 Making the shift to a superfood Coconut Kitchen

-These coconut superfoods support health via being nutrient dense with a low glycemic index and minimal impact on insulin, support digestive and intestinal health and are showing promising results in the treatment of many diseases, including diabetes, Alzheimer’s Disease, metabolic syndrome, chronic fatigue, obesity, immune dysregulation, gluten sensitivity and celiac disease, Irritable Bowel Disease (IBS) and many more.
+These coconut superfoods all taste amazing and at the same time support health via being nutrient dense with a low glycemic index and minimal impact on insulin, support digestive and intestinal health and are showing promising results in the treatment of many diseases, including diabetes, Alzheimer’s Disease, metabolic syndrome, chronic fatigue, obesity, immune dysregulation, gluten sensitivity and celiac disease, Irritable Bowel Disease (IBS) and many more.
 To maximize the health benefits of these superfoods then we need to also reduce the consumption of refined Omega 6 vegetable oils, refined high glycemic sugars and sweeteners, refined flours, breads and baked goods and all the myriad of processed foods made from these refined products and full of chemical additives.
 This process of transition to a healthier diet all begins with the foods you purchase for your family and store in the kitchen cupboards.
 If the old familiar processed comfort foods are there on the kitchen shelves then by habit alone we will end up cooking foods that do not help us achieve our long term health goals.

 Looking for inspiration to cook some delicious superfood treats for your family?
-How about a delicious chicken and cauliflower curry with coconut butter?
+How about a delicious prawn and cauliflower curry with coconut butter?
 Or perhaps a coconut banana cinnamon cake?
 Or chocolate blueberry coconut brownies?
 All of these are surprisingly easy when you have these coconut superfoods in your kitchen pantry and some imagination.
 With experience you can learn to adapt any recipe you find and replace their refined high GI equivalent with low GI coconut superfoods or take the easy way and google the many hundreds of free coconut, low carbohydrate and gluten free recipes available online.